 Medical experts, researchers, designers, academics, and students come together at the Center for Global Health Impact to create better global health solutions for the future.
-Our research primarily focuses on leveraging new technologies to increase efficiency, reduce costs, and revolutionize healthcare distribution.
+The Center's research primarily focuses on leveraging new technologies to increase efficiency, reduce costs, and revolutionize healthcare distribution.

 Improving Cancer Surgery through Virtual Reality

 Cervical cancer is one of the most common cancer-related causes of death in the developing world.
 Surgery is essential for cervical cancer management, but the current number of trained surgeons in the developing world is vastly inadequate.
-Therefore, it is imperative that we find ways to more effectively and efficiently train surgeons to treat cervical cancer patients in the developing world.
+Therefore, it is imperative to find ways to more effectively and efficiently train surgeons to treat cervical cancer patients in the developing world.

 The Center’s Virtual Reality Surgery Simulator project aims to reduce the time and cost required to train surgeons to perform radical hysterectomy procedures.
 When combined with clinical training, VR technology has the potential to significantly reduce the time and cost of surgical training in lower-income contexts.
 Studies of VR training and laparoscopic surgery have shown that the training time required for a surgical novice to reach the skill level of an intermediately skilled surgeon can be halved for some surgical procedures.
 Similarly, VR-trained surgeons are less likely to make surgical errors on VR-trained procedures than those receiving standard surgical training.
 The virtual reality for cancer surgery project utilizes inexpensive, off-the-shelf equipment, resulting in a total equipment cost to the end user of less than $2,000 USD.
 This presents an opportunity to reduce the per-surgeon cost of surgical training and thereby increase the availability of appropriately trained surgeons in low-resource settings.

 More information on the Virtual Reality Surgery Simulator project is available here.

 Empowering Cancer Prevention Leaders with eLearning